 In 2018/2019, under the PMI VectorLink Tanzania project, IRS was conducted in ten districts of Zanzibar (Pemba and Unguja), targeting 88,355 structures using 27,193 bottles of pirimiphos-methyl, (Actellic 300CS) from February 23 – March 17, 2019.
 A total of 94,339 structures were sprayed out of 99,126 structures found by SOPs in the targeted districts, accounting for a coverage rate of 95.2%.

-- Carry out a logistics assessment in all districts and arrange all procurement, shipping, delivery, and storage of spray tanks, spare parts, insecticides, and personal protective equipment (PPE).
+- Conduct logistics assessment in all districts, and arrange all procurement, shipping, delivery, and storage of IRS commodities.